maherme/beaglebone-black-examples/busybox/README.md

 ## Preparing SD

 You need to create a BOOT partition format as FAT16 and copy there the MLO and the u-boot.img files generated from u-boot compilation process, you need to copy the [uEnv.txt](uEnv.txt) file from this repository also.

+## TFTP Server

+In fedora distribution TFTP server is already installed, you will need to copy am335x-boneblack.dtb and uImage in /var/lib/tftpboot directory (if does not exist you will need to create it).